tacoda/tacoda.github.io/content/posts/getting-started-with-gleam.md

 ## Takeaways

-- Good documentation should serve as executable documentation
+- Good tests should serve as executable documentation
 - Designing by contract results in unambiguous code, which increases confidence

 ---